jbs0710/Strickland_GEOG676/Lab_5/README.md

         return params
 ```

-- The rest of these parameters are the rest of the default script created by ArcPro and we do not need to edit these at this time
+- The rest of these parameters are the rest of the default script created by ArcPro and we do not need to edit these at this time.

 ```python
     def isLicensed(self):